YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ### Output Format

-The field with all tetrominoes placed and eliminated.
+The field with all tetrominoes correctly placed and eliminated.

-The grid of the field should be either 1 (filled) or 0 (unfilled).
+Each grid of the field should be either 1 (filled) or 0 (unfilled).

 ### Samples with Explanation